telegram-bot-sdk/website-archive/source/docs/handling-updates.md

 ### Long Polling {#long-polling}

-By default, all updates will be stored on Telegram's server until it get processed or expired.
+By default, all updates will be stored on Telegram's server until it gets processed or expired.
 By `listen()` method, we fetch unprocessed Updates from Telegram server and mark them as processed along the way.

 > **Note**: Long polling won't be available if there's Webhook installed on your bot.